An exotic calculus of Berezin-Toeplitz operators: Introduction

 \section{Introduction}

-Let $(X,\omega)$ be a compact, connected, $d$-dimensional K\"{a}hler manifold with a holomorhic line bundle $L$ with a positively curved Hermitian metric locally given by $h_\phi = e^{-\phi}$.
-Such an $L$ is called a quantum line bundle and the Hermitian metric is related to the globally defined symplectic form $\omega$ by the equation $i \p \dbar \phi = \omega$.
-These K\"ahler manifolds are called quantizable.
-For further exposition, see Le Floch's presentation in \citep[Chapter 4]{Floch}.
+Let $(X,\omega)$ be a compact, connected, $d$-dimensional K\"{a}hler manifold with a holomorhic line bundle $L$ admitting a positively curved Hermitian metric locally given by $h_\phi = e^{-\phi}$.
+We assume the Hermitian metric is related to the globally defined symplectic form $\omega$ by the equation $i \p \dbar \phi = \omega$.
+We call K\"ahler manifolds with these properties quantizable.
+For further exposition, see Le Floch's presentation in \cite[Chapter 4]{Floch}.

-Fixing local trivializations, $\phi$ can be described locally as a strictly plurisubharmonic smooth real-valued function.
-Then over each fiber $x\in X$, the Hermitian inner-product is written $h_\phi(u,v) = e^{-\phi(x)}u \bar v $.